Cabana/jquery.cabana.sayt/README.md

   dataType: [string] // the datatype used by jQuery.ajax().
 Default is "json".

   containerClass: [string] // Class name of the element containing the results.
-If nothing is set then a div after the input with an `.ajax-results` class will be created.
+If nothing is set then a div after the input with a `.ajax-results` class will be created.

   selectionClass: [string] // Class name of the selected link.
 Default is 'selection'.